 - a.
-Commercial Recreation should be strategically located to provide convenient options for its users and a mitigate its potential impact on existing residential. - b.
-Commercial Recreation shall consider adjacent land uses and provide appropriate buffering, to the appropriate buffering. - c.
+Commercial Recreation should be strategically located to provide convenient options for its users and mitigate its potential impact on existing residential. - b.
+Commercial Recreation shall consider adjacent land uses and provide appropriate buffering, to the satisfaction of the County. - c.
 Commercial Recreation should connect to the hamlet's open space network, where possible. - d.
 All water bodies (i.e. rivers or streams) found within the Hamlet shall remain publicly accessible through appropriate setbacks, to the satisfaction of the County.